Consumer insights: what they are and how to use them

-How do you collect consumer insights?
+How do you get consumer insights?

 There are several ways to gather customer insights for your company, but it’s best to start by having conversations with your buyers across multiple mediums.
 You can also collect customer interaction data from other touchpoints.
 From there, use technology to organize and interpret the datasets.

 - Use technology to aggregate and analyze data

 Generate insights by having conversations with your customers

 Whether they take place over a messaging app, on the phone, or in person, customer conversations are essential to understanding who your buyers are and what they want.
 Use these interactions to ask customers how they use your product or service and what they think about it.

 Another option is to organize focus groups around a specific topic.
 It doesn’t matter if you’re talking to an online consumer in real-time or having a face-to-face conversation—the idea is that you keep the conversation flowing to generate the insights you’re looking to collect and make actionable.

 Forbes points out that you don’t need to speak with a large number of customers to pull meaningful insights: “It could be 10 people, but you’re going to start to see some trends,” he says.